GoogleCloudPlatform/snapshot-debugger/README.md

     See the [Firebase information on scopes for Realtime Database and Authentication](https://firebase.google.com/docs/admin/setup#set-scopes-for-realtime-database-auth)
     page for more information on access scopes.
+To note, the `userinfo.email` scope is not included when specifying `full access to google apis` when creating a GCE instance, and will need to be added.

 2. Use [npm](https://www.npmjs.com/) to install the package: